 The British weather can be wonderfully unpredictable.
 You can bet that whenever you decide to have a family outing in the sunshine, it rains!
 Every parent knows the value of a backup plan.
 So here are some great suggestions for not letting rainy days dampen the family fun.
 Read on for some great rainy day activities.

 There are lots of cake recipes which do not require kids having to use a hot oven.
 Rocky road, for example, is delicious yet very easy to make.
-Bring out your best Mary Berry or Paul Hollywood impressions for the taste test.
+Bring out your best Mary Berry or Pru Leith impressions for the taste test.
 The losing side has to wash up!
 Adult supervision will be required for cutting and heating ingredients.
-Or you could get involved too; boys vs. girls is always an interesting competition.

 Arts and crafts are the most popular choice for beating boredom on a rainy day.
 You don’t need a particularly extensive craft box.
 Just a few essentials that can be re-used for lots of projects.
-If you do want to update your supplies, Glue Guns Direct is a great place to start for no-sew crafts.
-Other than that crepe paper, paints and crayons are some crafting staples.
-Browse the internet for projects that the whole family can do together- it’s not just for kids!
+Make sure you have plenty of crafting staples such as crepe paper, paints and crayons for some no-sew crafts.
+You might want to invest in a glue gun too.

 There’s never usually time to organize family photos.
 Have a good sort through all of your albums and loose photos.
 Have everyone pick out their favourite snapshots to be featured in the scrapbook.
 All you need is a plain notebook, scissors, glue and pens.
 Get everyone involved in the decorative process.
 The kids can draw illustrations while the parents add written quotes.